 Even so, Harry Potter is still one of the best plotted novel series I've ever had the pleasure to read.
 Holes and all.

-Susan Hazelton from Sunny Florida on November 13, 2018:
+Susan Hazelton from Northern New York on November 13, 2018:

 I love both the books and the movies.
 I also wondered how no one every que4stioned what happened to Moaning Myrtle.